nikostoulas/node-nc/README.md

   useAsync: true, // Experimental use of await in repl.
   globalizeFiles: true, // Make all project files global.
   globalizeDependencies: true, // Globalize projects dependencies.
-  useNcFile: true, // Use nc.js file if found
+  useNcFile: true, // Use nc.js file if it exists.
   usePackageFile: true, // Use package file to determine prompt, root folter and dependencies.
   writeHistoryFile: true, // Write all commands to a file.
   historyFileName: '.node_history' // The history filename.
 An absolute path can also be given.